puppetlabs/puppet-docs/source/pe/2.5/install_uninstalling.markdown

 ### Uninstaller Options

 `-p`
-: Purge additional files; with this flag, the uninstaller will also remove all configuration files, modules, manifests, certificates, and the home directories of any users created by the PE installer.
+: Purge additional files.
+With this flag, the uninstaller will also remove all configuration files, modules, manifests, certificates, and the home directories of any users created by the PE installer.